hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 Decoding Digital bus
 =======================

-When looking at serial buses, you will have either synchronous or asynchronous signalling.
-In synchronous signalling, there will normally be a clock line along with data line like with i2c or spi or so, while asynchronous signalling will have only data line normally like uart/rs232/rs485/...
+When looking at data (serial/parallel) buses, you will have either synchronous or asynchronous signalling.
+In synchronous signalling, there will normally be a clock line along with data line like with i2c or spi or general purpose memory interface or so, while asynchronous signalling will have only data line normally like uart / rs232 / rs485 / ...

-For now to keep things minimal, simple yet flexible to try and allow both kind of data to be decoded at a local level (ie byte or word level and not necessarily beyond), this logic allows the user to define a virtual clock of their own using the overlaytimedivs option.
-Inturn the logic allows one to specify markers to identify the data bits and their bit positions, and the same will be used decode /guess the binary bits and print their 8bit hex values, if so requested by the user.
+For now to keep things minimal, simple yet flexible to try and allow both kind of data to be decoded at a local level (ie byte or word level and not necessarily beyond), this logic, using its overlaytimedivs mechanism, allows the user to

+* define a virtual clock of their own, which can be overlaid on the plot, starting from any position chosen by the user.

+* Inturn the logic also allows one to specify markers to identify the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (print bit) and the same will be used to decode / guess the binary bits and print their 8bit hex values, if so requested by the user.

 If i2c/spi/etal bus being monitored uses hardware for generating the bus signals, then clock line will normally trigger at uniform interval wrt a single transaction